Covid 19 advice for visitors

 Florence Nightingale instigated the Wash Your Hands message in her Notes On Nursing in 1859 so you won’t be surprised to learn that we’re asking you to follow her advice when you can visit us!
 She also campaigned for decades for improved cleanliness for better public health, so we’ll be following in her footsteps to keep you safe during your visit.

-Regretfully, but inevitably, the Florence Nightingale Museum must announce a major review and restructuring of its operations and a period of consultation with staff, in response to the damaging and continuing effects of the pandemic.
+Regretfully, but inevitably, the Florence Nightingale Museum has carried out a major review and restructuring of its operations in response to the damaging and continuing effects of the pandemic.

 Enhanced safety measures